rysmith504/Take-a-Hike/README.md

 Scrum Master: Caity Opelka
 Development Team: Rodolfo Machirica, Rene Mercadel, John Dyer, Santo Lococo, Murphy Fleenor

+# Team Work4ce

+Product Owner:
+Scrum Master: Caity Opelka
+Development Team: Vincent Tong, Bethany Jones, Ryan Smith

-## Application Walk Through
+# Application Walk Through

 The idea is to have one stop shop for all your hiking needs, with a focus on Louisiana.

 When a user opens the application they will be brought to the login page where they will be redirected to google to login.

-Located at the top left of every page is a navigation burger menu which contains {x} options that will quickly navigate the user to various features of the application.
+Located at the top right of every page is a navigation burger menu which contains {x} options that will quickly navigate the user to various features of the application.
 From left to right are the ...

+## Trips
+Allows the user to view their upcoming and past trips

-Quartermaster
+### Quartermaster
 Allows user to create packing lists with just a name of the list and a description, after which the list is displayed on the page.
 User can click on a given list which will open a new view; and there, the user can add items that they want for that trip/packing list.

+### Birding Check List
+A searchable checklist of all the bird in Louisiana (according to eBird a Cornell run Bird Data API).
+This includes the bird's common name, scientific name, common family name, and common scientific name.
+Users can check any bird they have spotted along there journey to keep along the trail.

-Trail Feathers
+## Trail Feathers
 Trail Feathers is an app for hiking and bird watching anywhere in the world!
 Use it to explore hiking and biking trails, organize lists of items to bring with you, and search for any North American bird.